Zaid-Ajaj/the-elmish-book/chapters/commands/using-json.md

 # Thoth.Json and SimpleJson

 Previously on [Asynchronous XMLHttpRequest](async-xhr.md), we looked at how to retrieve data from a static file server, now we will *process* the data and show it to the user in a meaningful manner.
 JSON is the most common format of the data that is coming from the server.
 We will turn this JSON content into something that the Elmish application can actually work with.
-To do that, we will be using both [Thoth.Json](https://mangelmaxime.github.io/Thoth/json/v3.html) and [Fable.SimpleJson](https://github.com/Zaid-Ajaj/Fable.SimpleJson) which are libraries that allow you to decode the JSON text into user defined types.
-Of course we will use them separately so that we can compare both approaches to JSON decoding.

 To get started, I have set up a small application in the [elmish-with-json](https://github.com/Zaid-Ajaj/elmish-with-json) repository that loads JSON from the server and after a delay, shows it *as is* on screen: